Faversham Abbey: History

+Foundation

-It was founded by King Stephen and his wife Matilda of Boulogne in 1148.
-A party of monks from Bermondsey Abbey provided the nucleus and the first abbot.
+It was founded by King Stephen and Queen Matilda in 1148.
+A party of monks from Bermondsey Abbey provided the nucleus and the first abbot, Clarembald.

+Dissolution

 At the Dissolution of the Monasteries, Sir Thomas Cheney assigned the abbey to Thomas Arden and it was considerably destroyed in 1538.
 Thereafter the site of the abbey came into the possession of the Sondes family and now lies within the grounds of Queen Elizabeth's Grammar School.

 The Abbey was the burial place of King Stephen, Queen Matilda, and their eldest son, Eustace IV of Boulogne.
 Their bones were reportedly thrown into the nearby Faversham Creek when the abbey was demolished.
 Their empty tombs were unearthed in 1964 near what had been the centre of the choir.
 However, there is a canopy tomb with no contemporary inscription in the nearby Parish Church, where it is said that their bones were re-interred.

 The Abbey was excavated in 1965 by a team led by the archaeologist Brian Philp.
 A full plan of the abbey was produced.
 At around 360 ft in length, the abbey was shorter than Canterbury Cathedral, but longer than Rochester Cathedral.
 The cloister and monastic buildings were built on the northern side.